Rhode Island Cyber Crimes Lawyer

 - That causes serious alarm, annoyance or bother (limited by the requirement that this would be the reaction of any “reasonable person”).

-These are difficult elements for the prosecution to prove and offer an experienced Rhode Island criminal defense attorney many opportunities to damage or destroy the prosecution’s case.
+These are difficult elements for the prosecution to prove and offer an experienced Rhode Island cybercrime attorney many opportunities to damage or destroy the prosecution’s case.
 They also raise serious questions about the boundary between free speech and harassment.

 A first violation is a misdemeanor, with a penalty of a fine up to $500, prison for up to a year, or both.
 Additional violations are felonies, with a penalty of up to two years in prison, a fine of up to $6,000, or both.